hsyl20/ghc-cross-compilation/index.rst

 GHC spawns a different ``iserv`` process depending on the selected target way:
-``ghc-iserv-prof``, ``ghc-iserv-dyn``, etc. This allows the ``iserv`` process to load target object codes which have not been built with the same way as GHC.
+``ghc-iserv-prof``, ``ghc-iserv-dyn``, etc. This allows the ``iserv`` process to load target code objects which have not been built with the same way as GHC.

 A different external interpreter can be specified with the ``-pgmi`` command-line option.